Tristan-Muggridge/100DaysOfCode/README.md

                 "Alumni community"
             ]
         ],
-        Prompt: "Connect with UniSQ and your fellow alumni",
-        ButtonText: "Update your details"
+        "Prompt": "Connect with UniSQ and your fellow alumni", "ButtonText": "Update your details"
-    },
-    ...
+    }
 }
 ```